13rac1/talk-git2/index.md

 * tag
 * branch

-#Why is Git better than your VCS?
+#Why is Git better than other VCSs?

-Many users rarely use git as anything more than a distributed SVN.

 Benefits to Git: